 Deputy branch master.
 2nd Dan.
 Found Shōrinji Kenpō while working at Southampton University in 2000.
 Juan rose through the ranks and took on a variety of responsibilities.
 Now he continues to train and teach at our Southampton clubs.
 Read more here.

-1st Dan and head of a budding USA branch.
+1st Dan.
 Began training in Shōrinji Kenpō at the age of 27 whilst studying at Southampton University.
 What began as a search for a wider social group and a more interesting fitness regime swiftly turned into a great appreciation for the mental and physical intricacies of the art.
 Has held treasurer and club captain positions in the past.
-After having to move back to her home country (USA) she has been working towards opening her own dojo in Lenexa, Kansas, beginning with children’s classes.
+After having to move back to her home country (USA) she has been practicing other styles of martial arts and hopes to be able to open her own dojo one day.
 She maintains close links with the mother club.

 1st Dan and club administrator.
 Recently retired, and decided that Kenpō in a warm, dry dojo was preferable to golf out in the wind and cold.
 Started Shōrinji Kenpō in 2009 with his daughter, who also reached 1st Dan.
 As well as enjoying the physical and mental exercise of Shōrinji Kenpō, Bob enjoys watching the young people he teaches grow and flourish.
 Has been studying in one martial art or another since the 1970s.

 1st Dan.
 Sam started training in 2011 at the Gregg School dojo mainly to get fitter.
 As well as gaining fitness his self confidence grew through Shōrinji Kenpō.
 Over the years Sam’s motivations have changed and he has found that he greatly enjoys teaching and helping junior kenshi grow and develop.